Harmxn02/ML-Project/README.md

 # ML Project: Supervised Learning - Drunk Smurfs

+## Assignment context

+Among all international hotel guests, Smurfs are burdened with the upkeep of a singular reputation: they are (supposedly) the rowdiest bunch one can entertain, and are equally well-known for unbridled spending as for racking up extensive costs in damages to hotel infrastructure, staff, and occasionally also other guests – costs which typically cannot be recovered once the guest has sought out the safety of his (or her) homeland.
+It is your job as a data scientist to screen applying Smurfs clients for an exclusive hotel in the Bahamas - yes, it's the kind of hotel you need to apply for!

 ## TODO

 1. Whitening the black box (explaining why models do certain things)